gabrielrsp/geo-covid-cases/README.md

 #### `git clone https://github.com/gabrielrsp/geo-covid-cases.git`

 ### Set the environment variables
-Create a .env file on the root of the project and assign the generated api key and url from supabase to an environment variable using the .env_template as reference
+Create a .env file on the root of the project and assign the generated api key and url from supabase to an environment variable using the .env.template as reference

 `VITE_SUPABASE_KEY='your-supabase-key'` <br>
 `VITE_SUPABASE_URL='your-supabase-url'`